Ever wondered how those magical crystals in your jar of instant coffee came to be?

 Packaging: Keeping it Fresh

-Once we’ve got our instant coffee powder or crystals, it’s gotta be packaged ASAP.
+Once we’ve got our instant coffee powder, crystals, or coffee granules, it’s gotta be packaged ASAP.

 Instant coffee is hygroscopic – meaning it loves to absorb moisture from the air.
 Leave it out, and you’ll end up with a solid chunk of coffee.